nathanielsade/Mern-stack/README.md

 This will run the app on http://localhost:3000.

 Now, your full-stack workout tracker should be up and running!
 The backend will be accessible at http://localhost:5000.

+css
+Copy code

+This formatting organizes the content clearly with headings, bullet points, code blocks, and links for better readability.